-In accordance with recent legislation (SB 244), local agencies and LAFCOs are required to plan for disadvantaged unincorporated communities (DUCs).
+In accordance with state law, local agencies and LAFCOs are required to plan for disadvantaged unincorporated communities (DUCs).
 Many of these communities lack basic infrastructure, including streets, sidewalks, storm drainage, clean drinking water, and adequate sewer service.
-LAFCO actions relating to Municipal Service Reviews, SOI reviews/amendments, and boundary changes must take into account DUCs; and specifically the adequacy of public services, including sewer, water, and fire protection needs or deficiencies, to these communities.
-According to the County, the subject area does not meet the criteria of a DUC.
+LAFCO actions relating to Municipal Service Reviews, SOI reviews/amendments, and annexations must take into consideration DUCs, and specifically the adequacy of public services, including sewer, water, and fire protection needs or deficiencies, to these communities.
+According to the County Department of Conservation and Development, the area proposed for annexation is not a DUC.